 Remedial programs are designed to close the gap between what a student knows and what he’s expected to know.
 They often target reading or math skills.
 In many cases, students are removed from their regular classroom and taught in another setting.

-Many students require extra help.
-For example, only 35 percent of fourth graders are proficient readers (reading at grade level), according to the most recent National Assessment of Education Progress.
+Many students require the extra help remedial programs can provide.
+For example, there’s a lot of concern about the reading proficiency gap.
+A high percentage of fourth graders aren’t proficient readers (reading at grade level), according to the National Assessment of Education Progress.

 What to Look For in a Remedial Program